 It is also through Municipal roads where it becomes evident that Collins Chabane Local Municipality is predominantly rural.
-A high number of Municipal roads gravel and their conditions only improve through grading.
-However, a large percentage of the roads are still unpaved and are not tarred.
+A high number of Municipal roads are gravel still and their conditions only improve through grading.
+A large percentage of the roads are still unpaved and are not tarred.